Information Literacy Framework for Philadelphia University:

 bullet

-articles and to obtain books from other libraries
+Interlibrary Loan: Use it to obtain periodical articles and books from other libraries

 bullet